Academic Advising for Traditional Programs

 The mission of the Academic Advising Office is to create an inclusive environment that empowers undergraduate students to successfully transition into college, take ownership over their education, pursue academic interests, engage in learning, and develop a comprehensive network of resources to persist to graduation.
 Staff Academic Advisors work with students on degree planning outside of their academic field and understanding university policies.
 Staff Academic Advisors also support student development through strength –based skill-building including understanding who they are as learners, goal setting, time management and organizational skills.

-Academic advising is located in the Center for Academic and Career Development, Driscoll Student Center South, Suite 30 (below the bookstore).
+Academic advising is located in Student Success and Support Services, Driscoll Student Center South, Suite 30 (below the bookstore).
 Office hours are 8 a.m.–4:30 p.m., Monday–Friday.
-For more information, call 303-871-2455, email email@example.com or visit the website at www.du.edu/studentlife/advising
+For more information, call 303-871-2455, email firstname.lastname@example.org or visit the website at www.du.edu/studentlife/advising

 Orientation and Transition Programs

 To help students make the transition to college and to the University, DU offers several programs designed to connect students with available resources.
-For more information, come to the Discoveries Orientation Office in the Center for Academic and Career Development, Driscoll South, suite 30.
-The office can be reached by phone at 303-871-3860 or on the Web at www.du.edu/discoveries.
+For more information, please visit the Discoveries Orientation website at www.du.edu/discoveries, or email at Discoveries@du.edu.
+The office can be reached by phone at 303-871-3891.

 Discoveries (New Student Orientation)